 I set these up as a matter of course and give you clear instructions on how to add them to desktop, tablet and smartphone with a mailbox limit so you don’t hog my hosting allowances.

 The beauty of setting up an email signature is that you can acquire social media followers and relay key information quickly in emails.
 I have Enhanced DBS Clearance as I mark exams for schools and occasionally do educational consultancy, that’s why that’s in there.

 Where to host

 Having designed 200 websites in the past 20 months, I recommend one hosting company and one only: Siteground.
 Their support is incredible with tickets, live chat and over the phone.
 They are affordable in year one though leap in year 2, but if I hit any problems, I know Siteground will help 24/7.
 Trust me, they’re great.
-All my websites are hosted with them and I cannot fault any aspect of them.
+Siteground hosts most of my websites.

 WordPress or Wix or Squarespace or Shopify or Joomla?

 Each one has their own positive qualities – but I design on WordPress with WooCommerce for shop sites.
 Shopify is quite straightforward, Wix is drag and drop, Joomla and Squarespace are not something I’ve used.

 I pick WordPress because it has endless possibilities in terms of templates and plugins.
 WordPress is simply an app that a Norwich web design agency or a freelance web designer installs within hosting.